Liquid assets: the surprising role of minerals in wine filtration

 Filtration in wine production is largely carried out to remove undesired solid components, such as protein and yeast, and for aesthetic reasons and to improve shelf-life.
 It can take place multiple times and at different stages of the production process, depending on the type of wine that is being produced.

 The first stage commonly occurs during the crushing of the grapes – to remove the grape seeds and, if producing white wine, the skins.
-For red wine, the skin of the grape is kept to give the wine its color.
+For red wine, the skin of the grape is kept to give the wine its colour.

-The resulting juice is then injected with yeast for the fermentation process, when the yeast converts the juice sugars into alcohol.
+The resulting juice is then injected with yeast for the fermentation process when the yeast converts the juice sugars into alcohol.

 Two or three weeks later, the next filtration phase takes place, to remove the yeast and any precipitated materials from the wine.
 Again, the liquid doesn’t need to be perfectly clear, as it is transferred into maturation tanks or barrels for further ageing.

-Some protein complexes are still too small to filter – but if they are left, over time they will form into a mass, either making the wine cloudy or becoming a sediment at the bottom of the bottle.
+Some protein complexes are still too small to filter – but if they are left, over time they will form into a mass, either making the wine cloudy or becoming sediment at the bottom of the bottle.

 Therefore, after filtration, the wine is usually transferred to a large tank, where a fining agent, bentonite, is added as a slurry in water.
 Over several days, the bentonite chemically bonds (adsorbs) the proteins and settles at the bottom of the tank.
 This "sludge" is removed and the "clarified" wine above is sent to a storage tank (or barrels) for ageing and/or further filtration before bottling.